Individual Therapy

 In general, students with the following concerns and characteristics will likely need a higher level of care than what is within the role and scope of BYU CAPS:

-• Chronic, severe self-injury/mutilation (e.g. the student presents with history of self-injury that has required medical attention and the self-injury is still occurring).
+- Chronic, severe self-injury/mutilation (e.g. the student presents with a history of self-injury that has required medical attention and the self-injury is still occurring).